 It is also useful to consider LTV in the context of different custom segments: by the country or language, by the registration date.

-We also recommend to make your analysis the most detailed.
+We also recommend to make your analysis more detailed.
 Key metrics: ARPU, lifetime, retention, etc. give the idea of the general state of the project, and the deeper understanding of their behavior requires in-depth analysis.
 You may use custom segments for this, then you get a chance to take a look at every metric for each user segment separately.

 We wish you the highest ARPU and extended Lifetime.